SignX: Continuous Sign Recognition in Compact Pose-Rich Latent Space: Introduction

 Sign Language Recognition (SLR) aims to automatically convert sign language videos into text or glosses (represented as upper-case text, which serve as unique identifiers of signs).
 It has important social value in facilitating barrier-free communication between deaf and hearing individuals \cite{camgoz2018neural, camgoz2020sign, stoll2020text2sign, yin-etal-2021-including-signed-languages}.
 However, SLR faces technical challenges: (1) \textit{Signed languages are complex multimodal movements}, involving hand and arm movements as well as facial expressions and body postures, with complex temporal dependencies among these modalities \cite{Bohacek_2022_WACV,signor,SIGNUM}.
 (2)~\textit{Existing SL datasets are limited in size and lack a uniform preprocessing format}, with complicated processing pipelines, which severely constrains the application of deep learning methods \cite{duarte2021how2sign,JAsigning,camgoz2020sign}.
 (3) \textit{Different pose processing formats attend to different visual aspects, leading to distributional shifts that limit effective integration} of innovative advantages across model types \cite{fang2025signllmsignlanguageproduction,fang2025signdiffdiffusionmodelamerican}.

-To address these challenges, we develop a \textit{Vid2Pose module} by using a novelty ViT model \cite{dosovitskiy2020vit}, which inspired by the five most powerful pose estimation models.
+To address these challenges, we develop a \textit{Vid2Pose module} by using a novel ViT model \cite{dosovitskiy2020vit}, which inspired by the five most powerful pose estimation models.
 As shown in Fig. \ref{fig:cover}, we learn the Vid2Pose process in the encoder of the ViT model through a unified pose representation.
-Specifically, SMPLer-X \cite{cai2023smplerx} provides 3D body mesh with kinematic and pose parameters for modeling body dynamics; DWPose \cite{yang2023effective} captures 2D keypoints with rich facial landmarks essential for grammatical expressions; MediaPipe \cite{MediaPipe} offers 3D joint coordinates that represent overall body motion trends.
+Specifically, SMPLer-X \cite{cai2023smplerx} provides 3D body mesh with kinematic and pose parameters for modeling body dynamics;

+DWPose \cite{yang2023effective} captures 2D keypoints with rich facial landmarks essential for grammatical expressions; MediaPipe \cite{MediaPipe} offers 3D joint coordinates that represent overall body motion trends.
 Additionally, PrimeDepth \cite{zavadski2024primedepth} provides spatial depth information for disambiguating front-back positioning, while Sapiens Segmentation \cite{khirodkar2024sapiens} captures human body shape through fine-grained part boundaries.
 This complementary design captures not only hand movements but also fine-grained details such as \textit{body dynamics, facial expressions, motion trajectories, spatial depth, and body shape}, with the goal of fully capturing a person's pose \cite{saunders2020progressive, stoll2020text2sign, pose_format_helper}.
 This end-to-end processing approach greatly simplifies the \textit{pose representation} \cite{Bohacek_2022_WACV,cho2021unifying, chiang2019unified} process that is necessary for SL recognition.

 Then we employ the \textit{Pose2Gloss method} to identify the pose features in the latent space, but most existing recognition models have several limitations: (1) Most are based on \textit{raw pose data learning}, which is inconvenient in practical applications and requires assistance from other pose information extraction models \cite{wang2018video, wang2018high}.
 (2)~Furthermore, models capable of real-time translation have \textit{low accuracy}, while highly accurate models have \textit{slow output speeds} \cite{saunders2021mixed}.
 (3) Even purely pixel-space-based models are limited by \textit{high computational costs}, and their attention mechanisms cannot support higher performance ceilings for longer and more accurate translations \cite{cui2017recurrent, koller2020quantitative,gloss-informal,zelinka2020neural}.